Indicio-tech/acapy-plugin-pickup/README.md

 ```
 `message_tag_list` identifies which messages were received.
 The tag of each message
 is present in the encrypted form of the message as an artifact of encryption, and is
-indexed by the mediator.
+indexed by the _Message Holderr_.
 Tags are unique in the scope of a _Recipient_, and are sufficient
 to uniquely identify messages.

-Upon receipt of this message, the _Mediator_ knows that the messages have been received and can
+Upon receipt of this message, the _Message Holder_ knows that the messages have been received and can
 confidently remove them from the list of queued messages.
-The _Mediator_ SHOULD send an updated
+The _Message Holder_ SHOULD send an updated
 `status` message reflecting changes to the queue.

-The _Mediator_ MUST NOT delete messages from the queue until it receives a `messages-received` ack,
+The _Message Holder_ MUST NOT delete messages from the queue until it receives a `messages-received` ackowledgement,
 indicating which messages are safe to delete.

 ### Multiple Recipients